Wedding planning tips. A post by Elena Popa Photography – Wedding Photographer in the South of England.

 Thinking about having an engagement photoshoot?
 Here’s all the reasons why I think you should go for it!

-Elena Popa – Surrey wedding photographer – for the wild at heart, the free spirits, the hopelessly-in-love.
+Elena Popa – London wedding photographer – for the wild at heart, the free spirits, the hopelessly-in-love.
 I’m an alternative wedding photographer travelling all over the UK to shoot creative couples and their non-traditional weddings.